joelbieli/pihoot/frontend/README.md

 npm run build
 ```

-You can run the newly built app with `npm run start`.
-This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).
+It's recommended that you run the newly built app with `npm run start`.
+This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).<br>
+If you would just like to deploy the files to a server, copy the contents of the public folder to the server running the website.